Corporate GovernanceCorporate Governance Guidelines

 2

-The Risk Management Committee shall make decisions or receive reports on matters necessary to identify, analyze and assess Major Risks, and to promote responsive action, and it shall present or report important matters at the Board of Directors meetings.
+The Risk Management Committee shall make decisions or receive reports on matters necessary to identify, analyze and assess Major Risks, and to promote countermeasures to Major Risks, and it shall submit or report important matters to the Board of Directors.

 (Training for Directors and Audit and Supervisory Board Members, etc.)